prebuild/prebuild/README.md

 ## Features

-* Builds native modules for any version of node/iojs, without having to switch between different versions of node/iojs to do so.
+* Builds native modules for any version of Node.js, io.js or Electron, without having to switch between different versions to do so.
 This works by only downloading the correct headers and telling `node-gyp` to use those instead of the ones installed on your system.
 * Upload (`--upload`) prebuilt binaries to GitHub.
 * Installs (`--install`) prebuilt binaries from GitHub by default or from a host of your choice.
 The url format can be customized as you see fit.
 * Installed binaries are cached in `~/.npm/_prebuilds/` so you only need to download them once.